-About the Legacy Land Conservation Commission (Updated November 20, 2018)
+About the Legacy Land Conservation Commission (Updated December 14, 2018)

 The Legacy Land Conservation Commission is a nine-member State commission created by Act 254, SLH 2006, to advise the Board of Land and Natural Resources on projects proposed for funding under HRS, Chapter 173A (Acquisition of Resource Value Lands).
-Guided by the statutory priorities of HRS, section 173A-2.6, the Commission conducts a grant application process, public review of applications, and decision making with staff support from the Legacy Land Conservation Program, Division of Forestry and Wildlife.
+Guided by the statutory priorities of HRS, Section 173A-2.6, the Commission conducts a grant application process, public review of applications, and decision making with staff support from the Legacy Land Conservation Program, Division of Forestry and Wildlife.